DangoWeb/CommTrackr/README.md

 ### role

-`role` should contain the role of the user: 'admin', `dev`, or 'user'.
+`role` should contain the role of the user: `'admin'`, `'dev'`, or `'user'`.
 This is used to control access to certain features and functionalities within CommTrackr.

 Type: `String`